nazarsosyak/adav-group/example.md

     An entity is labeled <strong>sick</strong> if its daily return crosses the −5% threshold and if its cumulative return over the period falls below −20%.
-    Entities that maintain strong connections with sick nodes—through correlation or causal exposure—are classified as <strong>at risk</strong>.
+    Entities that maintain strong connections with sick nodes (through correlation or causal exposure) are classified as <strong>at risk</strong>.
     Over time, entities may <strong>recover</strong> if stress subsides, while those that never meet the infection criteria remain <strong>healthy</strong>.<br><br>

-    These definitions remain fixed across all case files, ensuring that differences between outbreaks arise from market structure and dynamics rather than changes in classification rules.
+    These definitions remain fixed across all case files, ensuring that differences between outbreaks arise from market structure and dynamics.
   </p>
 </div>